anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 For Airship, [Reference Implementation Chapter 8.5.1.1]( ../../../ref_impl/cntt-ri/chapters/chapter08.md#8511-descriptor-file-preparations) specifies the required descriptor files and in [Reference Implementation Chapter 8.5.1.2](../../../ref_impl/cntt-ri/chapters/chapter08.md#8512-deployment-installer--install-steps) describes the steps to provision the OpenStack based IaaS.

-<a name="7.2.2"></a>
-### 7.2.2.
-Configuration Management
+### Configuration Management

 The configuration management system ensures the correctness and integrity of the deployed and configured systems.
 The tools provide the assurance that the expected software is running with the expected configurations on correctly configured nodes that continue to be configured correctly.

 Configuration Management is composed of the following activities:

 - Desired (Target) State: a version of the software and hardware and their configurations.
 Depending upon the configuration management system these configurations are specified in cookbooks, playbooks, manifests, etc. The configuration specifications in these artefacts is used to configure the different types of nodes, BIOS, operating systems, hypervisor and OpenStack services (through settings within their config files such as nova.conf, etc.).
 - Current State: the current configuration of software and hardware as provided by monitoring systems
 - State variance mitigation: The CM system, on discovering a variance between the desired and current states, acts to drive the state to the desired state.
 Each CM system accomplishes the task in different ways.

-<a name="7.3"></a>
-## 7.3 Cloud Infrastructure and VIM Maintenance
+## Cloud Infrastructure and VIM Maintenance

 Cloud Infrastructure and VIM Maintenance activities can be classified as

 1. Deployment of additional infrastructure components (or removal of infrastructure components)
 1. Cloud Infrastructure Configuration changes
 1. VIM Configuration changes
 1. Version changes (upgrade) of Cloud Infrastructure software (for example, Host Operating System, Hypervisor, etc.)
 1. Version changes of VIM Software (or component services)

 **Deployment (or removal) of infrastructure components**